Goal Digger works with individuals, executives, teams, small businesses, and organizations.

 Now consider a coach coming into your space.
 The cost of coaching varies depending on the expectations of individuals, teams, executives, and more.
 Initial consultations to discuss what the client needs will lead to an understanding of price range.

-Ashley’s strengths are Futuristic, Strategic, Significance, Command and Competition...and that is just the top 5!
+According to the MBTI I have the preferences of Extrovert, Intuitive, Thinking, Judging (ENTJ).
+My CliftonStrengths are Futuristic, Strategic, Significance, Command, and Competition...and that is just the top 5!

 I met a recent client at a local brewery.
 The executive and his team had just had one-on-one sessions with me and were ready to understand how their talents complimented each other.
 One team member in particular couldn’t believe how much he had already taken from our conversations, until he started to see some similarities and drastic differences from the rest of the team.
 He couldn’t understand how people in the same industry were able to be on such a spectrum of strengths and even have similar strengths that presented in very different ways among different people.
 He bought in and continues to reference his strengths in meetings, showing understanding of the difference in how he works with others and now sees the ‘why’ behind his team member’s way of doing.